Cinnxmonn/R.me/README.md

 ## Term Project
-The Term Project SE331 Component-Based Software Development
+The Term Project SE331 Component-Based Software Development <br>
-- **project-01-the-anti-fake-news-system-check-it-off Phase II**.
+- **project-01-the-anti-fake-news-system-check-it-off Phase II**. <br>
-- **Frontend Deployment:** https://the-social-anti-fake-news-system-ph.vercel.app/ (but it can't use various functions because it can't connect to the backend yet).
+- **Frontend Deployment:** https://the-social-anti-fake-news-system-ph.vercel.app/ (but it can't use various functions because it can't connect to the backend yet). <br>
-- **Backend Deployment:** I have to admit that the backend deployment was not completed because the frontend was deployed but could not connect to the backend.
+- **Backend Deployment:** I have to admit that the backend deployment was not completed because the frontend was deployed but could not connect to the backend. <br>
 Ajan may run the backend and frontend separately on machines to test the system.